SAP OData Private Preview

 ) define the relationships between entities within an object.
 These artifacts enable comprehensive and context-aware data extraction. - DeltaLinks track incremental changes since the last sync, optimizing resource usage and ensuring only updated records are captured in each sync cycle.

-NOTE: For more information, see the SAP Analytics Annotations documentation.
-IMPORTANT: Not all BW extractors are directly compatible with the OData API.
+Not all BW extractors are directly compatible with the OData API.
 In many cases, intermediate staging, such as CDS or ABAP, is required.
 Delta handling for BW extractors can be complex.
 While Fivetran uses the OData API to access data, the underlying implementation depends on how each extractor is designed and configured.

-Fivetran supports loading only change data from the SAP Odata API minimizing the load on your SAP system while providing efficient access to your business data.
+Fivetran supports loading only change data from the SAP OData API, minimizing the load on your SAP system while providing efficient access to your business data.

 SAP OData metadata mapping